Brea, California: American era

+The 1880s saw the development of agriculture in northern Orange County, particularly in the form of Valencia Oranges after it was found that the crop grew better in the cool foothills.
+Additionally, the construction of the Santa Fe Railroad as well as the discovery of oil in the area created an environment that kept winter frost from damaging the plant.
+Nearby oil fields provided supply for a process called "smudging", subsequently causing a grimy fog to settle over the area which reportedly caused health issues for the workers.

 In 1894, the owner of the land, Abel Stearns, sold 1200 acre west of Olinda to the newly created Union Oil Company of California, and by 1898 many nearby hills began sporting wooden oil drilling towers on the newly discovered Brea-Olinda Oil Field.
 In 1908 the village of Randolph, named for railway engineer Epes Randolph, was founded just south of Brea Canyon for oil workers and their families.
-Baseball legend Walter Johnson grew up in Olinda at the start of the 20th century where he worked in the surrounding oil fields as a youth.
+Baseball legend Walter Johnson grew up in Olinda at the start of the 20th century, working in the surrounding oil fields.

-The villages of Olinda and Randolph grew and merged as the economy boomed.
-On January 19, 1911, the town's map was filed under the new name of Brea, from the Spanish language word for natural asphalt, also called bitumen, pitch or tar.
+Olinda and Randolph grew and merged as the economy boomed.
+On January 19, 1911, the town's map was filed under the new name of Brea, from the Spanish language word for natural asphalt, also called bitumen, pitch, or tar.
 With a population of 752, Brea was incorporated on February 23, 1917, as the eighth official city of Orange County.

 As oil production declined, some agricultural development took place, especially lemon and orange groves.
 In the 1920s, the Brea Chamber of Commerce promoted the city with the slogan “Oil, Oranges, and Opportunity.”

-In 1950, Brea had a population of 3,208, which is 641 more than ten years prior.
+In 1950, Brea had a population of 3,208, 641 more than ten years earlier.
 The citrus groves gave way gradually to industrial parks and residential development.
-In 1956, Carl N. Karcher opened the first two Carl's Jr. restaurants in Anaheim, California and Brea, California.
+In 1956, Carl N. Karcher opened the first two Carl's Jr. restaurants in Anaheim and Brea.
 The opening of the Orange Freeway (57) and the Brea Mall in the 1970s spurred further residential growth, including large planned developments east of the 57 Freeway in the 1980s, 1990s, and 2000s.

-In the late 1990s, a 50 acre swath of downtown Brea centered on Brea Boulevard and Birch Street was heavily redeveloped into a shopping and entertainment area with movie theaters, sidewalk cafes, a live comedy club from The Improv chain, numerous shops and restaurants, and a weekly farmer's market.
+In the late 1990s, a 50 acre swath of downtown Brea centered on Brea Boulevard and Birch Street was redeveloped into a shopping and entertainment area with movie theaters, sidewalk cafes, a live comedy club from The Improv chain, numerous shops and restaurants, and a weekly farmer's market.
 It is locally known and signed as Downtown Brea.
 The downtown area opened in 2000.

-Sunset magazine named Brea one of the five best suburbs to live in the Western United States in early 2006.

 Geography

 According to the United States Census Bureau, the city has an area of 12.1 sqmi.
 12.1 sqmi of it is land and 0.26% is water.

-It is bordered by unincorporated Orange County and Los Angeles County to the north and east, La Habra to the west, Fullerton to the southwest, Placentia to the south, and Yorba Linda to the southeast.
+It is bordered by unincorporated Orange County and Los Angeles County to the north and east, La Habra to the west, Fullerton to the southwest, Placentia to the south, Chino Hills to the northwest, and Yorba Linda to the southeast.